todiadiyatmo/wp-ffpc/readme.txt

 == Description ==
 WP-FFPC is a full page cache plugin for WordPress.
 Supports memcached server or APC as backend and both widely available PHP memcached modules, Memcache and Memcached as well.

+= Support & Info =
+I provide support for the plugin as best as I, but it comes without guarantee.
+Please post feature requests to [Feature request topic on Wordpress.org](http://wordpress.org/support/topic/feature-requests-14 "Feature request topic on Wordpress.org").

+= Notice for versions before 0.6.1 =
-** from version 0.6.1 a lot of things have changed, including true multisite support ( possible per site different settings in a network ), rewritten memcached backend, etc. Please delete the previous settings by using the "delete options" button on the bottom right of the settings page after upgrading from previous versions.**
+**from version 0.6.1 a lot of things have changed, including true multisite support ( possible per site different settings in a network ), rewritten memcached backend, etc. Please delete the previous settings by using the "delete options" button on the bottom right of the settings page after upgrading from previous versions.**

 = Features: =
 * exclude possibilities: of home, feeds, archieves, pages, singles